hcfman/nextrieve/README.md

 *UNDER CONSTRUCTION*

-Note: THIS CODE ISN'T BUILDING JUST YET ANYMORE, It dates back to 2002.
+Note: THIS CODE ISN'T BUILDING JUST YET, It dates back to 2002/2003.

 I've recently looked it up and placed it here for me it's part of the Dutch Internet historical reference.